joe-pierce/joe-pierce.github.io/index.md

 Developed software and data platforms for hydraulic modelling and flood risk analysis, including backend systems supporting NaFRA2.

-Conceived and led development of the open-source **Flood Modeller Python API**, securing internal funding and owning its architecture, implementation, testing, documentation, PyPI publishing and long-term support.
+Conceived and led development of the open-source **Flood Modeller Python API**, securing internal funding and owning its architecture, implementation, testing, documentation, publishing and long-term support.

 Also designed and developed a PostgreSQL results platform for the OxCam Economic Investment Study, enabling efficient storage and analysis of large hydraulic modelling datasets.